amitshekhariitbhu/android-interview-questions/README.md

     ```

-    Note: For a full explanation of the <b>describeContents()</b> method see <a href="https://stackoverflow.com/questions/4076946/parcelable-where-when-is-describecontents-used/4914799#4914799">HERE</a>.
+    Note: For a full explanation of the <b>describeContents()</b> method see [StackOverflow](https://stackoverflow.com/questions/4076946/parcelable-where-when-is-describecontents-used/4914799#4914799).
     In Android Studio, you can have all of the parcelable code auto generated for you, but like with everything else, it is always a good thing to try and understand everything that is happening.

 * What is Singleton class?
     - A singleton is a class that can only be instantiated once.
-[This singleton pattern restricts
+This singleton pattern restricts
     the instantiation of a class to one object.
 This is useful when exactly one object is needed
     to coordinate actions across the system.
 The concept is sometimes generalized to systems
     that operate more efficiently when only one object exists, or that restrict the instantiation
-    to a certain number of objects.](https://en.wikipedia.org/wiki/Singleton_pattern)
+    to a certain number of objects.
+[Wikipedia](https://en.wikipedia.org/wiki/Singleton_pattern)
 * What are anonymous classes?
 * What is the difference between using `==` and `.equals` on a string?
 * What is the `hashCode()` and `equals()` used for?